bschiela/textools/README.md

 Installation
 ------------

+> **Note:** The examples
+> assume MiKTeX 2.9.7015 installed system-wide on Windows 10 and
+> use 'git bash' as the shell.

 Install custom `.cls` and `.sty` files as you normally would;
 there's nothing special about the following instructions.

-Here are a few options.
+Here are a few methods.

 ### [MiKTeX](https://docs.miktex.org/2.9/manual/localadditions.html "Integrating local additions")

-The examples assume MiKTeX 2.9.7015 installed system-wide on Windows 10.

 #### Option 1: MiKTeX-maintained [texmf tree](https://miktex.org/kb/texmf-roots "TEXMF root directories")